keremciu/sketch-iconfont/README.md

 2. Extract and rename folder to what would you like.
 3. Put the folder in your Sketch plugin folder (Use `Plugins > Reveal Plugins Folder` to find the plugin folder).

-# Problem

-It's not working with sketch beta.
-Because sketch beta is not supporting NSFont.

 # Next Steps

 ~~- I'd like to add a search area in "add icon with list" command to easily find an icon.~~ Added.